 Within a short period of time what was meant to be a small local group increased to include other areas from Perth and Western Australia.
-Our aim is to go national by 2020 using the same format that we have here in WA.
+Our aim is to go national by 2021 using the same format that we have here in WA.

 2018 saw us partner up with Act Belong Commit as part of our mental health support.
 Not long after partnering with A-B-C we placed a Group Councillor onto our committee to help with those struggling with depression etc due to living in relentless pain.
 We aim to add more in different regions.

 2019 will see us implement a number of new initiatives so that we can keep with the A-B-C practices.
-We will be putting in place a fitness group program offering our members different fitness classes such as Tai-Chi, Yoga, Chi Ball etc.
+We will be working alongside a number of different businesses to help with our fitness group program offering our members different fitness classes such as Tai-Chi, Yoga, Chi Ball etc.

-We constantly advocate the awareness of Fibromyalgia by attending many different markets, fairs, shows etc through the metro & rural areas.
-2019 will see us attending many more including the Healthy Living Expo & the Perth Royal Show.
+We constantly advocate the awareness of Invisible Illnesses by attending many different markets, fairs, shows etc through the metro & rural areas.
+We aim to attend many more including the Healthy Living Expo & the Perth Royal Show.